Markay12/mindstormsEV3/README.md

 ---

 Robot works as well as it can with the information provided.
 Can get through most of the maze without instruction but needs some help.
 May achieve a good score, however the robot will not be fully Autonomous.

+### *_Demonstration Day_*

+The main rules of the course were a little difficult in the final go of the robot, however, we were able to successfully get the robot through the course having a drop off and pick up point.
+Our robot did not work in a fully autonomous style, however, it did go through at least 1/3 of the course in an autonomous style.
+Videos and pictures will be updated soon.

+* scored a 97/100
+* 1st place in the robot battles